orgoj/weblogproxy/README.md

 This project uses [golangci-lint](https://golangci-lint.run/) for static code analysis.
 Run `mise lint` before every commit to ensure code quality.
 All code must pass linting with no errors.

+### Formatting

+Go code is automatically formatted using the standard `gofmt` tool.
+Use `mise run format` to format all Go files in the project.
+In VSCode, Go files are formatted on save (see .vscode/settings.json).
+No extra extension is needed, only the official Go extension.

 ### Required Tools

 * **Go**: For building the application from source.